 The vaccine deliveries will continue this year along with Personal Protective Equipment (PPE) such as gowns and gloves to protect those administering the drugs.
 Boxes of dry ice are sometimes shipped along with PPE to ensure that the vaccine remains temperature controlled at destination.
 "There is no guarantee that the destination hospitals or other locations have enough dry ice, so it's considered a precautionary measure," Bob explains.

 The boxes are tracked from origin to destination, so speed and timing is critical.
 "Lynden has a reputation for excellent service and on-time delivery, so we are all working as fast and efficiently as we can to uphold that standard," Bob says.
 "We want to get the vaccine to those who need it most and to protect our customers and their families."
 In addition to utilizing Alaska Airlines, Lynden Air Cargo was called into service to fly the vaccine to Kotzebue last month and will continue to make its aircraft available if needed.
-In 2009, the State of Alaska also relied on Lynden International to distribute the H1N1 vaccine to more than 400 locations.
+In 2009, the State of Alaska also relied on Lynden Logistics to distribute the H1N1 vaccine to more than 400 locations.